DHL helps customers achieve their own CO2 reduction goals

 "We see more and more legislation requiring an increased focus on environmental factors.
 With our CO2 reporting capabilities we provide the needed transparency for our customers to be prepared for the changing market requirements.
 Track & trace, as well as carbon reporting have been in place before, however, we now combine both in one view, which makes DHL Interactive particularly strong and valuable in making our customers' supply chains more efficient," said Michael Young, Executive Vice President, Marketing and Sales, DHL Global Forwarding.

 DHLi offers customers a range of services for handling their consignments.
-Users can book shipments at and also request documents such as certificates of origin, consular invoices and letters of credit.
+Users can book shipments at undefined and also request documents such as certificates of origin, consular invoices and letters of credit.
 Furthermore, customers can use booking templates, request instant house bill (HB) numbers, and can create a commercial invoice and packing list via the DHLi booking function.

 Additionally, customers can use the track and trace module for real-time visibility of air and ocean shipments and request alerts for chosen shipment stages such as the "Point Of Delivery" (POD).
 As a web-based platform, DHL Interactive is globally available, requires no IT set-up and can be accessed via every internet-enabled device.
 The platform is available today in 14 languages and provided at no additional cost.